Variational Learning of Disentangled Representations: Experiments

 \subsubsection{Noisy Swiss roll}

-\textbf{Dataset: } We use a noisy variant of the labeled Swiss Roll dataset \citep{swissroll, CSVAE}, generating $n=20,000$ and assigning binary labels based on a lengthwise split, with labels flipped at rate $\rho$.
-The common geometry (its projection along the 2D plane) remains intact, he conditional structure along the third axis becomes noisy.
+\textbf{Dataset: } We use a noisy variant of the labeled Swiss Roll dataset \citep{swissroll, CSVAE}, generating $n=20,000$ samples and assigning binary labels based on a lengthwise split, with labels flipped at rate $\rho$.
+The common geometry (its projection along the 2D plane) remains intact, while the conditional structure along the third axis becomes noisy.
 Figure \ref{fig:noisy_swiss_roll}A illustrates the setup.

 \textbf{Optimal disentanglement: } Since the Swiss Roll is sliced at the center and label noise is applied uniformly, marginalizing over labels yields a symmetric spiral centered along the roll—i.e., the marginal posterior $p(z \mid x)$ is label-invariant.
 In contrast, the conditional component retains a noisy but informative signal, with a uniform noise level of $\rho=0.3$.
 As a result, the Bayes optimal classifier trained on any realistic representation is upper-bounded at 70\% accuracy.